 I also appreciate how the service is priced at a flat monthly fee, whereas most data services will charge a monthly fee PLUS a per-lead fee for every record you download (which can add up).

-PropStream also has a great mobile app, and the ability to do skip tracing, send out direct mail, and email marketing campaigns (among other things) all from your PropStream account.
+PropStream also has a great mobile app and the ability to do skip tracing and send out direct mail and email marketing campaigns (among other things) all from your PropStream account.

 Granted, most land investors won't need to use all of these things… but it's still a nice set of tools to have available if/when you need them.

-- Some counties are less current than others, and some counties don't have any data available at all.
+• Some counties are less current than others, and some counties don't have any data available.
 It doesn't always do a great job of communicating this (if you search in a county that isn't covered, it just won't show you any results).

-- It's great that PropStream has access to multiple sources of data, but it can be problematic when you aren't able to see which source is being used.
+• It's great that PropStream has access to multiple data sources, but it can be problematic when you can't see which source is being used.
 Since there are varying degrees of reliability from one database to another, it would be helpful if there was a way to know which source you're seeing.

-- For land investors who are trying to search by a property's APN (when doing individual property research), the process isn't user-friendly or intuitive.
-It's clear the software was made primarily for house investors and not land investors.
+• The process isn't always user-friendly or intuitive for land investors searching by a property's APN (when doing individual property research).
+The software was made primarily for house investors and not land investors.

 At the time of this writing, the standard pricing for PropStream is $97/mo if you sign up through the REtipster affiliate link.